open-neuromorphic/open-neuromorphic.github.io/content/page/events/index.md

 Lana Josipović is an Assistant Professor in the Department of Information Technology and Electrical Engineering at ETH Zurich.
 Prior to joining ETH Zurich in January 2022, she received a Ph.D. degree in Computer Science from EPFL, Switzerland.
 Her research interests include reconfigurable computing and electronic design automation, with an emphasis on high-level synthesis techniques to generate hardware designs from high-level programming languages.
 She developed Dynamatic, an open-source high-level synthesis tool that produces dynamically scheduled circuits from C/C++ code.
 She is a recipient of the EDAA Outstanding Dissertation Award, Google Ph.D.
 Fellowship in Systems and Networking, Google Women Techmakers Scholarship, and Best Paper Award at FPGA'20.

+## 2023-08-22: Tobias Fischer.

+{{< figure src="https://www.tobiasfischer.info/generated/assets/images/profile-1000-a2dde0f8b.webp" caption="Tobias Fischer" width=500px >}}

+### Abstract

+TBD.

+### Speaker's bio

+Tobias conducts interdisciplinary research at the intersection of intelligent robotics, computer vision, and computational cognition.
+His main goal is to develop high-performing, bio-inspired computer vision algorithms that simultaneously examine animals/humans and robots' perceptional capabilities.

+He is a Lecturer (Assistant Professor) in Queensland University of Technology's Centre for Robotics.
+He joined the Centre as an Associate Investigator and Research Fellow in January 2020.
+Previously, he was a postdoctoral researcher in the Personal Robotics Lab at Imperial College London.

+He received a PhD from Imperial College in January 2019.
+His thesis was awarded the UK Best Thesis in Robotics Award 2018 and the Eryl Cadwaladr Davies Award for the best thesis in Imperial's EEE Department in 2017-2018.
+He previously received an M.Sc. degree (distinction) in Artificial Intelligence from The University of Edinburgh in 2014 and a B.Sc. degree in Computer Engineering from Ilmenau University of Technology, Germany, in 2013.
+His works have attracted two best poster awards, one best paper award, and he was the senior author of the winning submission to the Facebook Mapillary Place Recognition Challenge 2020.

 ## 2023-09-TBD: Giulia D'Angelo

 {{< figure src="giulia-dangelo.jpg" caption="Giulia D'Angelo" width=500px >}}